DSpace/RestContract/scripts/retry-tracker.md

 <!-- TOC -->
 ## What it does?

-The Retry-Tracker script is used to retry failed commits to the OpenURLTracker in DSpace.
+The retry-tracker script is used to retry failed commits to the OpenURLTracker in DSpace.
 The OpenURLTracker is used to track requests made to external systems, such as DOI lookup services, and store metadata about those requests in the DSpace database.

 ## When we use it?

-When occasionally, these requests may fail due to network or service issues, and the Retry-Tracker script can be used to retry those failed requests.
+When occasionally, these requests may fail due to network or service issues, and the retry-tracker script can be used to retry those failed requests.

 ## How it Works?

-The Retry-Tracker script queries the DSpace database to identify URLs that have been marked as failed in the OpenURLTracker table.
+The retry-tracker script queries the DSpace database to identify URLs that have been marked as failed in the OpenURLTracker table.
 It then attempts to resend those failed requests.
 This can be useful in situations where requests fail due to temporary network or service issues.